Mistletoe: Cultural importance

 Mistletoe is relevant to several cultures.
 Pagan cultures regarded the white berries as symbols of male fertility, with the seeds resembling semen.
 The Celts, particularly, saw mistletoe as the semen of Taranis, while the Ancient Greeks referred to mistletoe as "oak sperm".
 Also in Roman mythology, mistletoe was used by the hero Aeneas to reach the underworld.

-Mistletoe may have played an important role in Druidic mythology in the Ritual of Oak and Mistletoe, although the only ancient writer to mention the use of mistletoe in this ceremony was Pliny.
+Mistletoe may have played an important role in Druidic mythology in the Ritual of Oak and Mistletoe, although the only ancient writer to mention the use of mistletoe in this ceremony was Pliny the Elder.
 Evidence taken from bog bodies makes the Celtic use of mistletoe seem medicinal rather than ritual.
 It is possible that mistletoe was originally associated with human sacrifice and only became associated with the white bull after the Romans banned human sacrifices.

 The Romans associated mistletoe with peace, love, and understanding and hung it over doorways to protect the household.

+Soldiers celebrating Christmas on the western front, December 1916.
+Each has a sprig of mistletoe attached to his cap.

 In the advent of the Christian era, mistletoe in the Western world became associated with Christmas as a decoration under which lovers are expected to kiss, as well as with protection from witches and demons.
 Mistletoe continued to be associated with fertility and vitality through the Middle Ages, and by the eighteenth century it had also become incorporated into Christmas celebrations around the world.
 The custom of kissing under the mistletoe is referred to as popular among servants in late eighteenth-century England.

 The serving class of Victorian England is credited with perpetuating the tradition.
 The tradition dictated that a man was allowed to kiss any woman standing underneath mistletoe, and that bad luck would befall any woman who refused the kiss.
 One variation on the tradition stated that with each kiss a berry was to be plucked from the mistletoe, and the kissing must stop after all the berries had been removed.

 From at least the mid-nineteenth century, Caribbean herbalists of African descent have referred to mistletoe as "god-bush".

 In Nepal, diverse mistletoes are used for a variety of medical purposes, particularly for treating broken bones.

 Mistletoe is the floral emblem of the U.S. state of Oklahoma and the flower of the UK county of Herefordshire.
 Every year, the UK town of Tenbury Wells holds a mistletoe festival and crowns a 'Mistletoe Queen'.